 What sets students of Architecture, Urbanism and Building Sciences apart?

 “Passion for designing and studying the built environment: buildings, cities and landscapes.
 Spatial insight, creativity and analytical thinking also come to use.
 Apart from this, you need to be interested in what your design and technique means to the world.
 With new ideas you can contribute to solutions for current issues such as dealing with existing buildings, climate change, health and sustainable urbanisation. ” - dr. ir.
-MaartenJan Hoekstra, Degree Programme Coordinator Bachelor Architecture, Urbanism and Building Sciences and Professor of Urban Planning
+MaartenJan Hoekstra, Director of Education.

 The bachelor's degree programme in Architecture, Urbanism and Building Sciences puts an emphasis on design, technology and society.
 There are lectures on inspiring examples, seminars on history and technology and practical sessions focused on hands-on research projects.
 You will do design projects by yourself and in groups.
 Both the theoretical and technical modules require basic knowledge of English.